India–Russia relations: North–South Transport Corridor

 Russian imports from India amounted to $3.1 billion or 1% of its overall imports, and 0.7% of India's overall exports in 2014.
 The 10 major commodities exported from India to Russia were:

-Russia has become India's top oil supplier, replacing Iraq.
-India's oil imports from Russia rose for the 5th straight month in November, accounting for 23% of India's overall import of 4 million bpd oil.
-This was 4% higher than imports from Russia in October.

 Russian exports to India amounted to $6.2 billion or 1.3% of its overall exports, and 0.9% of India's overall imports in 2014.
 The 10 major commodities exported from Russia to India were:

-In just five months of 2022, bilateral trade between Russia and India reached a record growth of $18.229 billion.
-For comparison, last year this figure amounted to $13.124 billion, and the year before that – $8.141 billion.
-Now Russia has become India's seventh largest trading partner, having risen to this place from the 25th position it occupied last year.
-Russia's share in India's total trade volume increased to 3.54% compared to 1.27% in 2021-222.

-Russia and India are successfully cooperating in the banking sector.
-In 2010, the Russian Federation opened an office of Sberbank in New Delhi.
-Last year, the branch was capitalized and by now the equity of the branch has reached $100 million.
-In 2022, Russia received permission from the regulator in India to open a second office in Mumbai.
-The countries plan to implement the project in 2023.

 Free trade agreement

-Both governments have long viewed their bilateral trade well below its optimal potential, with the only long term way of rectifying this through having a Free trade agreement (FTA).
+Both governments have long viewed their bilateral trade well below its optimal potential, with the only long term way of rectifying this through having a free trade agreement (FTA).
 Both governments have set up a joint study group (JSG) to negotiate the specifications of an agreement, a final agreement would be signed between India and Eurasian Economic Union of which Russia is a part of (also including Kazakhstan, Armenia, Kyrgyzstan & Belarus).
-Thereby, the Indo-Russian FTA would result in a much bigger free trade agreement including India, Russia, Kazakhstan, Armenia, Kyrgyzstan & Belarus.
+Thereby, the Indian–Russian FTA would result in a much bigger free trade agreement including India, Russia, Kazakhstan, Armenia, Kyrgyzstan & Belarus.
 It is predicted once an FTA is in place bilateral trade will increase manifold, thereby significantly increasing the importance of economics in bilateral ties.

-The table below shows the recent Indo-Russian bilateral trade performance:
+The table below shows the recent Indian–Russian bilateral trade performance: